Resources

 Post-processing runs immediately after each file is rendered.
 Files skipped due to skip_empty are not post-processed.

-Purge Behavior
+Purge behavior

 When purge: true is set, files in the target directory that are not present in the source template directory are deleted during rendering.
 In noop mode, these deletions are logged but not performed.